dream-gcm/usermanual/source/AppendixB.md

    \end{eqnarray}
 $$

-Take the time mean and subtract from the time mean of the climatology run, and you get
+Take the time mean and subtract from the time mean of the climatology run, and you get:

 $$
    \begin{eqnarray}
     ({\cal A} + {\cal D})\overline{\bf \Psi}_p - ({\cal A} + {\cal D})\overline{\bf \Psi}_c = {\bf f_1} + {\bf TE}